EugenGanshorn/fungio-google-map/doc/usage/events.md

 ### Instance

 The ``$instance`` variable describes the javascript variable which registers the event.
-Each Ivory google map objects which can register an event have a method called ``getJavascriptVariable`` which identifies this variable.
+Each Fungio google map objects which can register an event have a method called ``getJavascriptVariable`` which identifies this variable.

 For example, in the case of an info window, it can be: